 "You can save a bunch when you buy gap from your own insurer, rather than from the auto dealer or leasing company," says McChristian.
 "Their coverage may be three to four times more costly."

-Weston says part of the reason the coverage is more expensive at a dealership is "because it goes in the loan and is then plus interest."
+Part of the reason the coverage is more expensive at a dealership is because it is folded into the loan, and then also is billed plus interest.

 Gusner says costs vary due to insurance companies' different rating systems, but typically gap insurance is calculated as being 5 percent to 6 percent of your physical damage coverage costs.
 "If your collision and comprehensive costs are $500, gap insurance coverage will add around $25 to your overall premium," she says.

 Another benefit to purchasing gap insurance from your car insurance company is that you'll only need to file one claim if your car is a total loss.

 2. The car must already have collision and comprehensive insurance coverage.

 This is simply because the actual cash value of your vehicle needs to be paid out by an insurer in order for your lien-holder to be paid the remaining amount through the gap coverage.

 3. Only keep coverage as long as needed.